Nosto/wiki-docs/features/dynamic-bundle-discounts.md

 ```

 ### Known Issues
 Nosto implementation uses a private property field for sharing discount information to Shopify.
 In newer theme versions, Shopify automatically hides these fields while displaying products in cart page.
-In older version of themes, these fields will get exposed as shown below.
+In older version of themes, these fields gets exposed as shown below.

+__ADD IMAGE__

 In such a case, we can add the following line to the template liquid file that displays the cart information (usually cart-template.liquid).